matn7/Google-Platform-Notes/flashcard/Microservices.md

 **Steps to be followed.**

-1. Add the configurations inside the pom.xml.
+1. Add the configurations inside the **pom.xml**.
 Make sure to pass the image name details.
     ```xml
     <build>
         <plugins>